Siro-ai/FullstackTranscriptInterview/README.md

 **2. Render the transcript meaningfully:**

 Render the transcript in a readable way from the data provided.
+No need to worry too much about styling - as long as the transcript is readable that is what we're looking for.

 **3. Create an utterance search based on timestamp:**